nathangeffen/faststi/docs/_build/html/_sources/inputformats.rst.txt

 infection stage *b* is in.
 If *b* is on treatment, for example, the risk of infecting *a* may be very low.

-The dataset_infect.csv dataset shows how this is handled in FastSTI.
+The dataset_infect.csv dataset shows how this is handled in |PROJECT|.

 .. code-block:: none
    :linenos: